September 25, 2023

 Catamaran (Multi-hull)

-On top of how the sailboat is rigged, consider the type of hull of the boat.
-Here, you can choose between monohull and multi-hull boats.
+In addition to how the sailboat is rigged, consider the type of hull.
+Here, you can choose between monohull and multihull boats.
 Both types differ in shape and the number of hulls.
 Featuring a single hull, monohull sailboats have a heavy drift and deeper draft that makes them feel more stable in heavy seas.
 However, their heavy-weight designs require a lot of wind to get them moving.

-On the other hand, multi-hull sailboats come with two or more hulls.
-Common types of multi-hull sailboats include catamaran and trimarans.
+On the other hand, multi-hull sailboats have two or more hulls.
+Common types of multi-hull sailboats include catamarans and trimarans.
 Catamarans feature two hulls, meaning they have a shallow draft.
 That makes them experience less resistance and sail faster than monohulls.
-Multi-hulls tend to maneuver shallow waters more easily than monohulls due to their shallow draft.
+Due to their shallow draft, multi-hulls tend to maneuver shallow waters more easily than monohulls.
 However, you might experience difficulties sailing windward with catamarans.

 Trimarans feature three hulls, one in the middle and two on the sides, for increased stability.
 Most trimarans are wide in size, but others have foldable arms that make them smaller for easy transporting.